Chico (footballer, born 1998)

-Francisco Alves da Silva Neto (born 14 September 1998), commonly known as Chico, is a Brazilian footballer who plays as a central defender for Sport Recife.
+Francisco Alves da Silva Neto (born 14 September 1998), commonly known as Chico, is a Brazilian footballer who plays as a central defender for Hapoel Tel Aviv.

 Club career

 Born in Recife, Pernambuco, Chico joined Sport Recife's youth setup in 2014, aged 15.
 He made his first team debut on 4 April 2017, starting in a 2–2 Campeonato Pernambucano home draw against Salgueiro.

-Chico was promoted to the main squad for the 2019 season, but suffered a knee injury in January which kept him out for the most of the season.
+Chico was promoted to the main squad for the 2019 season, but suffered a knee injury in January, which kept him out for most of the season.
 He still renewed his contract until 2022 in February, and only played for the under-23 side after his return.

 Definitely promoted to the first team ahead of the 2020 season, Chico made his Série A debut on 23 August, coming on as a half-time substitute for Sander in a 0–1 home loss against São Paulo.